ActuallyAdequate/Chimaera/core/rules/character.md

 2. Distribute the following scores for each Attribute: 2, 2, 3, 3, 4.
 3. Roll 3d6, the highest result will be your max Catabolic Points.
 4. Determine your Predator & Prey
     4.1.
-Predator is something your creature fears, it can be a literal creature that is hunting them, it can be an event from their past, or it could be a faction they don’t get along with.
-Either way this is something that your creature is attempting to avoid.
+Predator is something your creature fears.
     4.2.
-Prey is something your creature is attempting to achieve, it could be an item they are trying to get, a status within the community, or it can be a literal creature they enjoy hunting.
+Prey is something your creature is attempting to achieve.
     4.3.
 Some examples are in the tables Predator and Prey
 5. Describe your relationship with the world
     5.1.
 This is how you see the world and how you interact with others external to your group.
 You can select one of the following under Relationships or you can make your own.